 Just say…. “xxx is defined in part A”

 Make sure you show the examiner you KNOW what you are explaining.
 Clarify any ambiguous points.

 Examples to get a 7 in IB Economics HL-

 Hive real life, believable examples.
 Make them up on the spot but AVOID GENERIC ONES!!!
 Make them unique!!!
 And make a bank of them so you can re-use them test after test!

-How do IB Economics Tutors suggest to Study for Paper 2
+How do IB Economics Tutors in Gurgaon suggest to Study for Paper 2

 Understanding Paper 2

 ►2Qs on INTERNATIONAL TRADE.
 Choose 1.
 40 min.

 ►2Qs on DEVELOPMENT ECONOMICS.
 Choose 1.
 40 min.